SkyAPM/SkyAPM-nodejs/docs/install-agent.md

     directServers: 'localhost:11800'
 });

-*NOTE*: If your application is development with egg framework. please ref [deploy agent in egg framework](how-to-deploy-agent-in-egg-framework.md).
+*NOTE*: If your application is using egg framework. please read the [deploy agent in egg framework](how-to-deploy-agent-in-egg-framework.md).